The PSAT will be administered on Tuesday, October 26, 2021.

 - Receive information from colleges when you check "yes" to Student Search Service.

-Please contact Mrs. Jordan Raettig at 678-714-5929 if you have questions regarding the PSAT or if you are a first-year 10th grader who lives in the Mill Creek cluster and you want to take the PSAT.
+Please contact Ms. Tawanna Mintz at 678-765-4918 if you have questions regarding the PSAT or if you are a first-year 10th grader who lives in the Mill Creek cluster and you want to take the PSAT.

 Students will need to register for the ACT and or SAT independently.
 Students should contact their counselor about whether to take the ACT, SAT, or both based upon Post Secondary School requirements.